hbish/smex/README.md

 # smex

-A Go CLI application that processes sitemaps
+A Go CLI application that processes sitemaps.
+The name smex is short for sitemap-extrator and it can handle various operations related to sitemaps.

+Currently smex supports:
+- extraction of urls
+- conversion of sitemap into other formats such as json and csv
+- url status checking

-## Commands
+## Usage

+### Extract

+### Convert

+### Check

+To get help simply run `smex` without any commands and flags.

 ## Installation